modular analog synthesizer for electronic music

 Technical Information

-If you're looking for the technical 'nuts-and-bolts', you've come to the right place.
+If you're looking for some technical nitty-gritty of Synthesizers.com systems, you've come to the right place.

 Design Philosophy